apify/actor-whitepaper/README.md

 <!-- tocstop -->

 ## Introduction

+This document shows how to build _actors_, a new kind of serverless micro-apps

+and new paradigm for building serverless micro-apps.
+The main design goal

+This is based on 3 years of experience in [Apify](https://apify.com/store)..
+While this model has been used over past 3 years

+This is a work-in-progress document that contains the specification for Apify actors.

+Note that some functionality is already implemented and available, but some features or integrations not.
+This is not documentation, it’s rather a lighthouse where we want to get over time.
+Once we get there, this document will turn into documentation.

 Actors are micro-apps - serverless programs running in the cloud.
 They can run as short or as long as necessary, even forever.